Dikus21/Car-Management-API/README.md

 # Car-Management-API

-This Repository is made to complete synrgy-7 challenge, creating and implementing RESTful API utilizing expressjs framework.
+This Repository is created to complete the Synrgy-7 challenge, which involves creating and implementing a RESTful API using the Express.js framework.

 Documentation : https://documenter.getpostman.com/view/30534452/2sA3QwcACz